 In California, a jury can only find you guilty of Watson’s “DUI” murder if they believe that you acted with “implied malice”.
 To prove “implied malice” Los Angeles DA has to prove to the jury that:

 - You perpetrated a deliberate act that led to somebody’s death;

 - That act’s natural results are threatening to human life; and

-- You intentionally acted with conscious indifference for that threat.
+- You intentionally acted with conscious indifference to that threat.

-- Spending no less than fifteen years or more than a lifetime in a California State Prison;
+- 15 years or more in a California State Prison;

 If any additional victims have survived but suffered a “great bodily injury” because of the conduct that resulted in the DUI murder conviction, you can get an extra and uninterrupted DUI penalty of three to six years in prison.
 “Great bodily injury” is defined as a considerable injury.
 Also, if there is at least one surviving victim of the Watson murder who experiences any injury, you encounter an extra and uninterrupted one-year sentence for every individual up to the maximum sentence of three years.

 If you have any questions about your case, call Drunk Driving Defense Attorney directly.
 You will get a complimentary DUI case review!